anothergreenhat/blackjack/README.md

 # blackjack
-a cli blackjack game :)
+A CLI Blackjack game :)

 # Install
 Run the provided executable on Linux from the Terminal with ./blackjack